manneohlund/kotlin-vs-java/PITCHME.md

 ### Why Kotlin?

-Less code, More readable, Smarter
+Modern, Less code, More readable, Smarter

+---

+@title[Kotlin fixes]

 Kotlin fixes a series of issues that Java suffers from